ioBroker/ioBroker.vis/README.md

 - floor - Math.floor
 - ceil - Math.ceil
 - random(R) - Math.random() * R, or just Math.random() if no argument
+- formatValue(decimals) - format value according to system settings and use decimals
+- date(format) - format value as date.
+Format is like: "YYYY-MM-DD hh:mm:ss.sss"

 You can use this pattern in any text, like